lmuntaner/tech-introduction-product-people/docs/servers/what-internet.md

 The Internet is this huge network of network of computers.
 What we access everyday is the World Wide Web.

-You are reading this probably through the World Wide Web (www for short).
+You are reading this probably through the World Wide Web (WWW for short).

 The World Wide Web is a subset of all the Internet.
 It is a specific way of accessing information on it.

 Specifically, the World Wide Web uses the HTTP protocol to connect the computers together.

-In the WWW the main target was to share information.
+When it was first created WWW main's target was to share information.
 Facilitate the sharing of information among scientists what the main goal of creating the World Wide Web.

 The computers connected to the WWW have all a specific address in the form of a URL or Uniform Resource Locator.

-As an example of what is NOT the WWW we have email services, which go over the protocol SMTP, or sharing of files with the protocol of FTP.
+Examples of what is NOT the WWW:

+* Email services, which go over the protocol SMTP
+* Sharing files with the protocol of FTP

 ## TCP/IP Protocol

-A protocol is just a standard agreed between two devices on *how* to share the information.
+A protocol is just a standard on *how* to share the information agreed between two devices.

 TCP/IP or Transmission Control Protocol / Internet Protocol are these foundational protocols that all the other protocols on the Internet need to follow.

 Initially it was a project by the US Department of Defense through their research center DARPA.

-This foundations are very important.
+These foundations are very important.
 In the end, computer are connected only through cables.
-Physically, what can be sent though the cables is just electricity.
+In the end, the only thing that gets sent over the cables is electricity.

 Remember how computers only understand 1s and 0s and then through layers of standards and abstractions (ASCII, RGB, ...) they are able to show fancy things on a screen.

 Similarly, two computers connected to each other can only share electricity.
 Also 1s and 0s.
-However, through layers of standards and abstractions they are able to share 1s and 0s that represent text and images.
+It is through layers of standards and abstractions that they are able to share 1s and 0s that represent text and images.

 An example of protocols built on top of the TCP/IP protocol are: